top of page

 • Dynamics – exploring softness and swelling intensity to shape the emotion of each phrase.

-• Blend – balancing voices across all parts to create a unified, warm tone that honored the orchestral feel of the original.
+• Blend – balancing voices across all parts to create a unified, warm tone that honoured the orchestral feel of the original.

 • Intention – As we explored “Somewhere”, we also took time to consider the deeper meaning behind the lyrics.
 What is this song really saying?
 At its heart, it’s a message of hope — a vision of a better world, beyond conflict and division.
 It raises powerful questions: What might that “somewhere” be?
 Is it a physical place, or an emotional state of peace?
 Who are we hoping to reach there with?
 And what kind of future does this song dream of?
 These ideas guided our storytelling in rehearsal, helping us sing not just with technique, but with purpose and shared understanding.